Original Air Date: November 15, 2019

 “Thank you for bringing peace to my valley.”

 I thought this was the closest to a throwaway episode in the series thus far, however I also recognize it as simply a fun adventure: the goal being to introduce Mando to various side quests a la the classic Western serials, even if they appear to be somewhat trivial.
-This was still a terrific installment, revealing more information about Mando, Baby Yoda, and their world.
+This was still a terrific installment, revealing more information about Mando, Baby Yoda, and the post-Return of the Jedi world.

 The Mandalorian Trivia:

 - This episode had a significantly shorter run-time than its predecessor.